Bluegrass Kentucky storm observation day - first of spring 2009: April 5, 2009

 So, in that thread I want to point you to a favorite speaker of mine, John MacArthur.
 This guy really knows how to present the message.
 Some of my friends and I are working on a long-awaited revision to the old Message page that used to be on this site (I took it down because the videos really needed updating).
 A note to fellow Christians, we could really use your prayers to get this thing off the ground - it's been a challenge to keep things moving on it.
 In the meantime, the MacArthur page is more than capable of filling the gap: "Who do you think that I Am?" by John MacArthur.

-So, on to the chase.
-I wasn't expecting to be heading out on an all-day chase trip on Sunday, to the point of going out to a leisurely lunch with friends after church.
-Consequently I hadn't been keeping up with the approaching setup, and only decided to chase after I checked the SPC's Day 1 outlook when I got home around 2PM.
-A beginner's chase tactic, I admit - but really, I don't bother with intense chase forecasting (morning hand analysis, multi-model comparisons, etc) for events east of I-75, as targeting is more dependent on the limited road networks regardless of the setup.
+So, on to the expedition.
+I wasn't expecting to be heading out on an all-day weather expedition on Sunday, to the point of going out to a leisurely lunch with friends after church.
+Consequently I hadn't been keeping up with the approaching setup, and only decided to observe storms after I checked the SPC's Day 1 outlook when I got home around 2PM.
+A beginner's chase tactic, I admit - but really, I don't bother with intense storm forecasting (morning hand analysis, multi-model comparisons, etc) for events east of I-75, as targeting is more dependent on the limited road networks regardless of the setup.
 You can't target a triple point or outflow boundary in Hazard, KY for instance - not gonna happen.
 You just head to I-64 and hope something crosses the interstate at some point.
 At 2PM, I didn't think I had time for detailed analysis anyway - and I didn't really feel like it either.
 I just wanted to jump in the truck and head west for a well-needed relaxing afternoon of driving - so that is what I did.

 The basic setup was a surface low under an advancing upper trough.
 A warm front was draped across southern WV and into eastern and northern KY, slowly moving northeast.
 The surface low was in southern Illinois (with considerable thunderstorm activity at its center), moving east-northeast with a cold front extending south-southwest.
 Surface winds in the warm sector were generally south-southeast, and pulling better moisture northward as the day wore on.
 Aloft, a potent upper trough was moving in, spreading strong mid and upper-level winds over the region.
 Areas of clearing were present across central and eastern Kentucky, providing some insolation for instability.
 With the proximity of the low, the deepening moisture, the advancing cold front and the upper support, severe storms and tornadoes were possible ahead of the cold front in central Kentucky.
 Like I said, I didn't do any detailed analysis looking for surface features or jet streaks aloft.
 I figured the SPC's synopsis of the day was good enough, and Lexington was as good a target as any, with decent terrain and interstate road options in all directions.